Unicorn APC: Production history

-Initial research into producing a "Blast Protected Vehicle" armoured personnel carrier was led by then Major Jayantha de Silva, who was concerned by the destruction and use of Improvised Explosive Devices (IEDs) that the Tamil rebels began using on military troop transport vehicles.
+Initial research into producing a "Blast Protected Vehicle" armoured personnel carrier was led by then Major Jayantha de Silva, who was concerned by the destruction caused by the Improvised Explosive Devices (IEDs) that the Tamil rebels began using on military troop transport vehicles.
 These IEDs became rampant in the north and eastern provinces with the escalation of the Sri Lankan Civil War.
-The many experiments he carried out showed that explosive force dissipates in proportions to the distance travelled.
+The many experiments Major de Silva carried out showed that explosive force dissipates in proportion to the distance travelled.

 The research led to the production of vehicles based on a TATA commercial truck chassis with a strong metal hull about two metres from ground level in 1983, which was known under the name Yaka.
 It resulted in the backing of then-Minister for National Security, Hon Lalith Athulathmudali, who co-opted all engineering firms in Sri Lanka to build the vehicles to the specifications drafted by Major de Silva.
 The project was then handed over to the Electrical and Mechanical Engineers of the Army.

-When the rebels found that their IEDs were ineffective, they stopped using them and the production of these vehicles ceased.
+When the rebels found that their IEDs were ineffective against the Unicorns, they stopped using them and the production of these vehicles ceased.
 The rebels began using them again about two years later, and as the Army found itself short of suitable vehicles, a few consignments of the South African-made Buffel vehicles were imported, even though they provided protection only against land mines and proved ineffective against the IEDs.
-Further development continued in 1985, by both the Sri Lanka Electrical and Mechanical Engineers (SLEME) of the Sri Lanka Army and the General Engineering Wing of the Sri Lanka Air Force Both designs were based on the South African Buffels which had been bought in 1985.
+Further development continued in 1985, by both the Sri Lanka Electrical and Mechanical Engineers (SLEME) of the Sri Lanka Army and the General Engineering Wing of the Sri Lanka Air Force.
+Both designs were based on the South African Buffels which had been bought in 1985.

 The air force developed its own APC for the SLAF Regiment in small numbers.
 SLEME developed the Unicorn Mark I by 1987, which, too, were produced in large numbers by SLEME for the Sri Lanka Army and for the other services as well.